ulsa/javawordgraph/README.md

 Step 0: Reduce
 --------------
-Google Collections has map and filter, but not reduce.
+Google Collections has map and filter, but no reduce.
 In this exercise, you will implement reduce.
+And fold.
+Because they're different.
+Fold takes an initial value, but reduce doesn't.

-Reduce takes a function f, an initial value val, and a collection coll. f should be a function of 2 arguments.
+Fold takes a function f, an initial value val, and a collection coll. f should be a function of 2 arguments.
 Reduce returns the result of applying f to val and the first item in coll, then applying f to that result and the 2nd item, etc.

+Reduce takes a function f, and a collection coll. f should be a function of 2 arguments.
+Reduce returns the result of applying f to the first item in coll and the 2nd item, then applying f to that result and the 3rd item, etc.

-We provide an interface for the function that reduce takes:
+We provide an interface for the function that both reduce and fold take:

     public interface Function2<A1, A2, R> {
         public R apply(A1 accum, A2 next);
     }

-We also provide a skeleton for the reduce function:
+We provide a skeleton for the reduce function:

-    public class Collections3<A, T> {
+    public class Collections3 {
-        public static <A, T> A reduce(Function2<A, T, A> f, A initial, Iterable<T> coll) {
+        public static <A> A reduce(Function2<A, A, A> f, A initial, Iterable<A> coll) {
     	    ...
         }
     }